jessicakuijer/docs/pages/cloud/vps/root_password/guide.en-gb.md

 - You know your root password, but you want to change it
 - You have lost your root password and unable to login via SSH anymore

+## Requirements

+- an OVHcloud [VPS service](https://www.ovhcloud.com/en-gb/vps/) already set up
+- administrative access (root) via SSH to your VPS (for regular password change)
+- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager) (for rescue mode)

 ## Instructions

-### Change the password with root user account access
+### Changing the password with root user account access

-If you still have your current password, the process is simpler.
+If you still have your current password, the process is simple.
 Log in to your server, then type the following command:

 ```sh
 passwd